 Dr. Arthur W. Fleming is a graduate of the University of Michigan Medical School (1961-1965) and was a two-time class president.
 He went on to receive his general surgery and thoracic training at Walter Reed Army Medical Center.
-After a 17-year career at Walter Reed, Dr. Fleming became the Chairmen of the Department of Surgery at Charles Drew University and Chief of Surgery at the King-Drew Medical Center.
-Dr. Fleming had an extremely successful academic surgical career highlighted by being the first president of the Society of Black Academic Surgeons, 47 awards, over 70 publications and over 100 presentations.
+After a 17-year career at Walter Reed, Dr. Fleming became the Chairman of the Department of Surgery at Charles Drew University and Chief of Surgery at the King-Drew Medical Center.
+Dr. Fleming had an extremely successful academic surgical career highlighted by being the first president of the Society of Black Academic Surgeons, receiving 47 awards, publishing more than 70 papers and giving upwards of 100 presentations.

 The Dr. Arthur Fleming Diversity Leadership Surgical Sub-Internship is a 4-week clerkship sponsored by the Department of Surgery at Michigan Medicine.
 The aim is to promote the development of medical students interested in diversity leadership.